doug-wade/yodel/README.md

     npm install
     gulp

-then navigate to localhost:3000 in your favorite browser
+then navigate to localhost:3000 in your favorite browser.
+If you want to follow the logs, you'll likely want to format them from their current json format into a more human-readable format.
+To do that, use the [Bunyan](https://www.npmjs.com/package/bunyan) cli:
+    npm install -g bunyan
+    gulp | bunyan

 # Running the tests